1. Tell us about your career – what are you doing now, what is it like and what do you enjoy the most about it?

 I took GEMMA or Master’s in Women’s and Gender Studies.
 At the time, I did not know about Erasmus Mundus.
 It just so happened that a friend of mine forwarded the call for application and it came at the right time because I had been working as volunteer for gender mainstreaming in San Pablo and teaching Gender and Literature at De La Salle University in Manila.
 I felt that GEMMA was calling me.
 The programme was perfect.
-I wanted to deepen my knowledge in the theories as well as women’s movements all over the world.
-I liked the fact that it was a full scholarship, it had mobility and very international with classmates coming from all over the world!
+I wanted to deepen my knowledge in the theories, as well as women’s movements all over the world.
+I liked the fact that it was a full scholarship, it had mobility and very international, with classmates coming from all over the world!
 What else could one ask for in a programme?
 Everything was there.

 4. You studied in Universidad de Granada in Spain and the University of Hull in the UK.
 How was your experience studying and living in both countries?
 How different—or similar—were they?

 University of Hull and Universidad de Granada are very different.
 At the University of Hull, it is very organised from day 1 of orientation, getting IDs to classes, assessment of exams to getting the diploma.
 It is so easy to communicate because if you ask someone about something they can tell you what you have to know or refer you to the right department and people.
 Hull campus is quite small and so moving from one building to another is not a problem.
 Classes are twice a week and there is a lot of readings.
-When I was there, I would be staying in the library or the graduate school building until 5 in the morning to study for my exams or write my papers.
-My classes were varied: some classes we were only 6, others 15, and there was one with 100 students taking the same class with different professors every week.
+When I was there, I would be staying in the library or the graduate school building until five in the morning to study for my exams or write my papers.
+My classes were varied: some classes we were only six, others 15, and there was one with 100 students taking the same class with different professors every week.

 I have always wanted to study in the UK.
 I remember my dad would always buy me National Geographic Magazines whenever he came home from his work abroad.

 I cooked a lot in Hull.
 I always invited my classmates as well as the friends of my housemates.
 Practically every other Friday, I would cook for friends.
-I did groceries every two days and went to wet market, too.
+I did groceries every two days and went to the wet market, too.
 This was the first time I felt truly independent.
-I could experiment with food and I even managed to “convert” my Indian housemates to eating brioche, croissant and panettone.
+I could experiment with food and I even managed to 'convert' my Indian housemates to eating brioche, croissant and panettone.
 At first, they were reluctant to eat non-Indian bread.
 One time, I bought several types of bread and made them try.
 From then on they started eating other types of bread.
-They did not realized how good those breads were until I let them try.
+They did not realised how good those breads were until I let them try.
 We even had cross buns during Easter.
 On my end, I experienced Diwali for the first time because of my housemates.

 I had a very active life in Hull physically because of the sports complex on campus and socially because I always threw house parties.
 I enjoyed cooking and hosting friends.
 I never felt alone in Hull.